juius/tool-toad/README.md

 # ToolToad
 ## Functions and utilities for computational chemistry

-System dependent variables like paths to executables are set in [config.toml](config.toml).

-## Overview of functionalities:

 * QM python wrappers for:
     * Orca (`orca_calculate`)
     * xTB (`xtb_calculate`)